Vi-Sad/Tasks-from-CodeWars-in-JavaScript/README.md

 # Tasks-from-CodeWars-in-JavaScript

-Tasks from CodeWars in JavaScript in Russian
+- Tasks from CodeWars in JavaScript in Russian
+- JavaScript Practice